-“I support clients in obtaining successful outcomes in their current and future cross-border transactions that may trigger CFIUS issues.
-Having extensive experience both in government and private practice, I am able to provide authoritative guidance on how the U.S. government will react to proposed investments to assist clients develop clear, practical and achievable strategies to secure approvals for their investments.”
+“I support clients in obtaining successful outcomes in cross-border transactions that may raise CFIUS issues.
+Having extensive experience both in government and private practice, I am able to provide authoritative guidance on how the U.S. government can be expected to react to proposed investments and to assist clients develop clear, practical and achievable strategies to secure necessary government approvals.”

 Education and qualifications

-Jonathan advises clients in connection with national security reviews of foreign investments in U.S. businesses.
-He represents clients before the Committee on Foreign Investment in the United States (CFIUS), Defense Security Service and Directorate of Defense Trade Controls, as well as other U.S. government authorities responsible for cross-border investment controls.
+Jonathan advises domestic and international clients in connection with national security reviews of foreign investments in U.S. businesses.
+He represents clients before the Committee on Foreign Investment in the United States (CFIUS), Defense Counterintelligence and Security Agency (formerly the Defense Security Service), and other U.S. government authorities responsible for cross-border investment controls.
 He heads the firm’s U.S. foreign investment practice.

-Jonathan has advised parties across the globe on strategic and financial transactions in a variety of industries, including the aerospace and defence, infrastructure, information and communications technology, manufacturing, real estate, financial services and food sectors.
-Examples include advising:
+Jonathan has represented parties across the globe, advising them on CFIUS and other national security issues arising from transactions in a variety of industries, including the aerospace and defence, infrastructure, information and communications technology, manufacturing, real estate, financial services and food sectors.
+Examples include: